-The season of festivities is back again.
-Harvest festivals like Makar Sankaranti, Pongal, Lohri, Bhogi are all round the corner and the preparations for the same have begun in full swing.
-Despite a vast majority of its citizen inhabiting in urban settlements, India still largely remains an agro-based country.
-Naturally then, harvesting festivals are not only significant but are steeped in our culture since time immemorial.
-Thai Pongal is the harvest festival celebrated with much fervour and enthusiasm across Tamil Nadu and the whole of South India.
+The festive season is upon us.
+Harvest festivals like Makar Sankaranti, Pongal, Magh Bihu, Bhogi are being celebrated in full swing across different parts of the country.
+Pongal is the harvest festival of Tamil Nadu, it is in fact one of the most widely celebrated festivals of South India.
 The day marks the start of the sun's six-month-long journey northwards (Uttarayan).
 This transition of sun makes for a very significant movement for the agricultural communities.
-With this transition, the days become longer, the winters pave way for spring and the crops get longer duration of sunlight through the day.
+With this transition, the days become longer, the winters pave way for spring and the crops get a longer duration of sunlight through the day.
 In addition to India, Pongal is also celebrated by Hindus in South Asian countries like Sri Lanka,Thailand and Malaysia.

 Pongal gets its name from the Tamil word 'Ponga' , which translates to 'overflowing'.
 During this season, rice, cereals, sugarcane and turmeric are harvested.
 To mark the shift in season, South Indians also observe a unique ritual which involves a pot on boil and overflowing milk and rice?
 Intrigued?
 Read on to know more about the interesting ritual.